halvorlinder/IT1909---Quiz-App-Project/README.md

 ### JSON Format
 The JSON schema for saving Quizzes can be found [here](docs/JSON/quiz_schema.md)
-The JSON schema for saving Users can be found [here](docs/JSON/user_data_schema.md)
+The JSON schema for saving Users can be found [here](docs/JSON/users_schema.md)

 ## UI

 ### ui

-[User](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2114/gr2114/-/blob/main/Quiz-app/ui/src/main/java/ui/User.java) - Contains the information of a single user, with a set- and get-function for the username.
+[User](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2114/gr2114/-/blob/main/Quiz-app/ui/src/main/java/ui/User.java) - Contains the information of a single user, with a set- and get-function for the username

 [App](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2114/gr2114/-/blob/main/Quiz-app/ui/src/main/java/ui/App.java) - Launches the Quiz App